KLSGIT-WGCS/VishwaCTF-2023/README.md

 - Steganography etc.

 For any doubts or queries regarding the writeups/challenges kindly reach out to the authors.
+## Kindly navigate to the writeups folder to access the files
+Or
 # [Click Here](/writeups/README.md) to access the writeups